matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

 ![](img/peter-assessing.jpg)

 The aim of these guidelines is to extend existing condition reporting practices to include time-based media works of art.
 A condition report provides the baseline against which future examinations can be compared.

-A condition report for time-based media works of art is divided into three sections – the media elements, the equipment and the overall installation.
+For media-based works of art a report is divided into three sections – the media elements, the equipment and the overall installation.
 They are different from condition reports for more conventional works of art in that some of the components may be easily replaceable without loss.
 It is often not possible to know by looking at any component, its value or significance in relation to the identity of the work of art.

 <section id="guidelines" class="section scrollspy" markdown="1">
-## Overview of Condition Reporting Time-based Media
+### Overview of Condition Documentation for Media-based works

-### Media
+#### Media
 In most cases only the exhibition format of the media element will be lent (for example a DVD).
 This is made from a master that will be retained by the lender.
 It is important to be clear whether the owner will provide new exhibition format material or whether they have an agreement with the artist’s gallery or the artist to oversee this.
 It is useful to specify in the conditions of loan that an extra copy of the exhibition format material is to be provided as part of the loan or that the borrower has explicit permission to make one.
 It is also important to understand what the procedure is for making new copies if needed during the exhibition.

-### Equipment
+#### Equipment

 All display equipment will fail and become obsolete.
 There is a high risk that any equipment you are lent will fail during the course of the exhibition and it is appropriate to plan accordingly.
 Some equipment has an aesthetic or conceptual relationship to the identity of the work.
 The value of such equipment is therefore greater than purely its function.
 This means that it is important that these relationships are maintained and that it is not possible to substitute this equipment with a different piece of equipment that does not maintain these relationships, without loss.

-Installation
+####Installation
 No artwork is immune to the circumstances of its presentation.
 However work of art which are only fully realised in their installed state create a different level of difficulty for issues of authority and authentication than works which form stable static objects.
 Time-based media works of art are vulnerable to a number of changing conditions that can have a profound impact on how they are understood.
 A condition report assesses not only the material condition of the component parts but also whether the installation documentation has been followed and the work has been installed without compromise to the identity of the work.
 Some things to consider